2004 Brasil Open

-The 2004 Brasil Open was a men's tennis tournament played on outdoor clay courts in Costa do Sauipe resort, Mata de São João, in Brazil and was part of the International Series of the 2004 ATP Tour.
+The 2004 Brasil Open was a men's tennis tournament played on outdoor clay courts in Costa do Sauípe resort, Mata de São João, in Brazil and was part of the International Series of the 2004 ATP Tour.
 It was the fourth edition of the tournament and ran from February 23 through February 29, 2004.
-Gustavo Kuerten won the singles title.
+Third-seeded Gustavo Kuerten won the singles title.